 Go to: Lake Nasser Small Boat Safari and Nile Perch Fishing

 More About Lake Nasser

 The West bank of the lake has vast stretches of shallow shore line which attracts wild birds.
-In contrast, the East bank is scenically different, made up of wild and rugged desert landscapes where the Nile has pushed up against a range of mountains on its way north to the Mediterranean Sea.
+In contrast, the East bank is scenically different, mostly made up of wild and rugged desert landscapes where the Nile has pushed up against a range of mountains on its way north to the Mediterranean Sea.

 Over 100 species of birds have been recorded on the lake which is also an important staging point for migrant and over-wintering birds.
 During the autumn and spring months millions of birds pass across the lake following the Nile River on their annual migrations between the continents of Europe, Asia and Africa.
 These bird populations have created a food chain with an impressive variety of mammals and reptiles.
-In many areas, crocodiles and monitor lizards make their home; other types of wildlife include Dorcas gazelle, jackals, desert fox, and various smaller desert mammals.
+In many areas, crocodiles and monitor lizards make their home; other types of wildlife include Dorcas gazelle, jackals, desert fox, and various smaller desert mammals can also be found.